Almost mathematics, Persistence module, and Tamarkin category: Global APT

-We assume ${\bfk}$ to be a discrete commutative ring in this section.
-The only reason for that is we do not know enough spectral algebraic geometry to cover some of algebraic geometrical constructions (especially root stack).
-We expect these geometrical constructions could be worked out in the light of \cite{Geometry_of_filtration} and \cite[Section 3]{bai2025toricmirrorsymmetryhomotopy}; If so, all results here hold over commutative ring spectrum.
+We assume that ${\bfk}$ is a discrete commutative ring in this section.
+The only reason for this restriction is that we do not know enough spectral algebraic geometry to cover some algebro-geometric constructions (especially the root stack).
+We expect these geometric constructions could be worked out in light of \cite{Geometry_of_filtration} and \cite[Section 3]{bai2025toricmirrorsymmetryhomotopy}; if so, all results here hold over commutative ring spectra.

-Recall the notion of fan we defined in \autoref{def: fan}, where we fix a finite dimensional vector space $N_\bR$ set $M_\bR=N_\bR^\vee$.
-A fan $\Sigma$ is a finite set of proper closed convex polyhedral cones in $N_\bR$ satisfying certain combinatorial conditions.
+Recall the notion of fan we defined in \autoref{def: fan}: We fix a finite-dimensional vector space $N_\bR$ and set $M_\bR=N_\bR^\vee$.
+A fan $\Sigma$ is a finite set of proper closed convex polyhedral cones in $N_\bR$ that is closed under taking faces and intersections.